Andover lionfish: Taxonomy and etymology

 The Andover lionfish was first formally described in 2008 by the American ichthyologists Gerald R. Allen and Mark van Nydeck Erdmann with the type locality given as southwestern Yapen Island in Cenderawasih Bay in the Papua Province of Indonesia.
-The specific name refers to the Singaproean company Andover Leisure Pte Ltd, part of the Andover group of companies, which owns, builds and manages oceanaria and is “dedicated to promoting greater public appreciation of the oceans and marine conservation in Asia”.
-This name was requested by Sinduchajana Sulistyo, chairman of the Andover group, who made a successful bid to conserve the Andover lionfish at, a black-tie charity auction, the Blue Auction, held in Monaco on 20 September 2007 to support Conservation International’s Bird’s Head Seascape marine conservation initiative.
+The specific name refers to the Singaporean company Andover Leisure Pte Ltd, part of the Andover group of companies, which owns, builds and manages oceanaria and is "dedicated to promoting greater public appreciation of the oceans and marine conservation in Asia".
+This name was requested by Sinduchajana Sulistyo, chairman of the Andover group, who made a successful bid to conserve the Andover lionfish at, a black-tie charity auction, the Blue Auction, held in Monaco on 20 September 2007 to support Conservation International's Bird's Head Seascape marine conservation initiative.

 Description

 The Andover lion fish has 13 spines and 11 soft rays in its dorsal fin, the first dorsal spine being relatively short being around 15% if the fish's standard length, while its anal fin contains 3 spines and 7 soft rays.
 The pectoral fin has between 12 and 14 fin rays, typically 13.
-The dorsal spines have a thin, barely noticeable membrane on their rear edges whish expands into a pennant-like flap at the tip> There are few dark spots on the median fins compared to related species with 5 to 28 on the dorsal fin, 10 to 19 on the anal fin and 17 to 41 on the caudal fin.
+The dorsal spines have a thin, barely noticeable membrane on their rear edges which expands into a pennant-like flap at the tip> There are few dark spots on the median fins compared to related species with 5 to 28 on the dorsal fin, 10 to 19 on the anal fin and 17 to 41 on the caudal fin.